PradeepKumar094/Ai_assissant/README.md

 - AI dynamically generates questions for full stack (React/Node) role one by one
 - 6 questions total: 2 Easy → 2 Medium → 2 Hard
-- Questions are shown one at a time in the chat
+- Questions are shown one by one in the chat
 - Timers per question: Easy (20s), Medium (60s), Hard (120s)
 - When time runs out, the system automatically submits the answer and moves on
 - After the 6th question, the AI calculates a final score and creates a short summary